Convergence analysis of equilibrium methods for inverse problems: Introduction

-where $\Ao \colon \X \to \Y$ is a linear operator between Hilbert spaces modeling the forward problem, $z_\delta$ is the data perturbation and $\datadelta \in \Y$ is the noisy data.
-In many cases problems of the form \eqref{eq:ip} are ill-posed, meaning that the operator $\Ao$ cannot be uniquely and stably inverted.
-To get reasonable approximate solutions one has to use regularization methods which essentially approximate \eqref{eq:ip} with a family of neighboring well-posed problems.
-The prime example is variational regularization \cite{scherzer2009variational} where approximate solutions are constructed as minimizers of $\snorm{\Ao (\cdot)-\datadelta}^2/2 + \al \reg$, where $\reg$ is the regularizer and $\al > 0$ is a tuning parameter that acts as a tradeoff between data-fitting and stability.
+In many cases, problems of the form \eqref{eq:ip} are ill-posed, meaning that the operator $\Ao$ cannot be inverted uniquely and stably.
+To obtain reasonable approximate solutions, one must employ regularization methods, which approximate \eqref{eq:ip} by a family of nearby well-posed problems.
+The prime example is variational regularization \cite{scherzer2009variational}, where approximate solutions are constructed as minimizers of the generalized Tikhonov functional